HenrikTrom/detection_inference/Readme.md

 Developed as part of [my PhD thesis](todo-thesis-link) to enable **3D object detection** and generate proposals for my [keypoint inference pipeline](https://github.com/HenrikTrom/pose-inference).

-This module supports deployment in robotic systems for real-time tracking and perception and is part of my  **ROS/ROS2** [real-time 3D tracker](https://github.com/HenrikTrom/Docker-Flir-Multi-Camera).
+This module supports deployment in robotic systems for real-time tracking and perception and is part of my  **ROS/ROS2** [real-time 3D tracker](https://github.com/HenrikTrom/real-time-3D-tracking) and its [docker-implementation](https://github.com/HenrikTrom/ROSTrack-RT-3D).

 ![System Setup](content/4cams.gif)